NicholasFarrow/nicholasfarrow.github.io/_posts/2020-10-19-Copy-Trading-the-KuCoin-Hacker.md

 7. Grab a beer and watch my profit/loss climb to hundreds of percent.
 8. Watch until the hacker has stops selling, and then market-buy close my position in a similar way to how I entered.

+For two weeks I carried my laptop everywhere, even to a beach at one stage, connected to my mobile hotspot the script would alert me at any time of day.
 Sometimes the price would start dumping only a matter of seconds after I had opened my positions.
 Thus it was integral that I opened my position as soon as possible, regardless of small deviations in entry price.
 Me aping in & aping out is why you can see noticable slippage and a huge spike in volume, I'm the market now.

 ![DMM chart 2](/assets/images/kucoin/DMMAPE.png)